deepdrive/problem-coordinator/README.md

 If you get

 ```
-singleton_loop:obtain_semaphore:78 - Waiting for other eval loop to end
+singleton_loop:obtain_semaphore:78 - Waiting for other loop to end
 ```

 the semaphore probably got into a bad state.
 You can set the